top of page

 Why don't coffee/tea/chocolate/soda and fluvoxamine (Luvox) play well together?

-Here's the short version of why: The body processes various drugs through various pathways called "cytochrome P450" pathways.
+Here's the short version of why: The body processes various drugs through pathways called "cytochrome P450" pathways.
 Think of it like a pipe: if you send two things through the same pipe, you can get a log-jam, and they start to build up.

 Think about this: What are the side effects of fluvoxamine ("Luvox") supposed to be?
 Headaches, nausea, jitters, and insomnia, right?
 Remind you of anything?

-If you already know that you're super-sensitive to caffeine (say, you can't drink it after 10 AM or noon), this is going to be even more important for you on Luvox.
+If you already know that you're super-sensitive to caffeine (let's say, you can't drink it after 10 AM or noon and still fall asleep at night), this is going to be even more important for you on Luvox.
 (By the way, ask around in your family-- you might not be the only one who's sensitive to caffeine!)
 But if you're one of those people who takes a last sip of coffee as you turn off the light, you may have more leeway.
-Just remember, whatever caffeine is usually like for you, think "Times 3 to 5."

 GETTING SPECIFIC: WATCH OUT FOR HIDDEN CAFFEINE